noahehall/multicloud/aws/architecture.md

 # Common AWS Architecture

 - TODOs
-  - theres bunches of stuff in here that should be in goodstuff.md
+  - theres bunches of stuff in here that should be in multicloud.md
-    - which should then go into some other NON aws specific file

 ## links